 If you are performing clinical trials or human research, you will be required to submit your protocol to the Human Subjects Committee (HSC) that acts as the Institutional Review Board (IRB).
 Submissions are done by visiting the HSC website.
 You will also need to complete an IBC Registration Form - this form can be obtained by contacting the EHS Office at email@example.com.
 If warranted, EHS will add your protocol to the next IBC Agenda and you will be informed as to the decision.

-If you are performing bench-top research, you must submit an IBC Registration Form to the Environment, Health & Safety Office (EHS) for review.
+If you are performing bench-top research involving rDNA technology, you must submit an IBC Registration Form to the Environment, Health & Safety Office (EHS) for review.
 This form is submitted by emailing firstname.lastname@example.org.
-If warranted, EHS will add your protocol to the next IBC Agenda and you will be informed as to the decision.

-Investigators must be prepared to have a laboratory inspection or audit preformed if deemed necessary per the NIH and other regulating authorities.
-The audits are designed to not disrupt research and are considered a vital aspect to regulation adherence.
+Investigators must be prepared to have a laboratory inspection or audit performed if deemed necessary per the NIH and other regulating authorities.
+The audits are designed to not disrupt research and are considered a vital aspect of regulation adherence.